mas-4/minimalpairs/README.md

 well-written][1] review of the product I decided it wasn't the right choice for me.

-Since I didn't want to spend the $12 on his deck, but I didn't want to explore the concept, I found [this pretty good anki deck][2] for French pronunciation.
+Since I didn't want to spend the $12 on his deck, but I did want to explore the concept, I found [this pretty good anki deck][2] for French pronunciation.
 It has 349 notes, and is well put together, but I feel it's not enough, specifically given this quote from that review I linked:

 > Perhaps a better approach would have been to have only recorded people
 > speaking their own language but to have a large enough pool of voices that it